bookofproofs/bookofproofs.github.io/_sources/history/20th-century/whitney.md

 * In addition to research at the frontiers of mathematical research, Whitney was also interested in mathematics teachings in schools.
 * Outside mathematical research and teaching mathematics Whitney contributed in many ways to his subject.
 * Princeton was to remain Whitney's base from 1952 until he retired in 1977.
-* After Whitney was divorced from his second wife he married Barbara Floyd Osterman on 8 February 1986.

 Born 23 March 1907, New York, USA.
 Died 10 May 1989, Mount Dents Blanches, Switzerland.